AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Binary Watch on leetcode with tc of O(log2n)) and sc of O(1) Beats 88.5% in runtime and 38.22% in Memory with JavaScript

 ### day 58 of #100DaysOfCode
 - Completed backend for RTSP video stream project
 - Learning Bit Manipulation

-#### bit Manipulation:
+#### bit Manipulation :
 - Solved Number Complement on leetcode with tc of O(log2n)) and sc of O(1) Beats 93.56% in runtime and 57.9% in Memory with JavaScript